Updated on June 12, 2020

 Solution for copper plating is mainly composed of copper (II) sulphate, sulfuric acid (can be used concentrated or diluted, similar to the one used in car batteries), deionised or distilled water and commercial additives.
 Water-acid-sulphate ratio differs greatly, depending on your circumstances.
 However, there are dedicated forums and groups (or electroplating chemical distributors) that can offer you plenty of information.
 Typically it takes 12-24 hours of galvanization for a single object or a set of objects (depending on your bath size).

 Delightfully, the 3D printed objects with AMD-3 material were resistant to sulphuric acid, copper sulphate and prolonged exposure to water.
-We kept some 3D prints submerged in this mixture for a few hours to make sure it won’t deform during electroplating.
+We kept some resin 3D prints submerged in this mixture for a few hours to make sure it won’t deform during electroplating.

 Initially we were thinking of using these 3D printed plates as templates for metal plating.
 We thought to metal plate only one side and then remove the plastic part.
 However, for one test plate we tried detaching metal from plastic and it was fine until we started pulling metal from the letters.
 There’s simply much more surface to attach on letter, thus it is harder to detach.
 We concluded that a thicker stronger metal layer should detach easier, but as the plastic was only 1 mm thick, we decided to leave it.